 We will consult with you and upgrade or design new systems.
-Specify leading brands in which you can have confidence.
-Help you manage and maintain your door openings for the life of your facility.
-Give you the best warranty in the industry.
-It starts with our network of security and safety consultants, who can help you find the exact security and safety products to meet your needs.
+We specify leading brands in which you can have confidence.
+We help you manage and maintain your door openings for the life of your facility and provide the best warranty in the industry.
+It starts with our network of security experts, who can help you find the exact security and safety solutions to meet your needs.

-For further information, speak with your local Allegion Security & Safety Consultant, call 888-989-6210 or visit the architect section of our website at www.allegion/us and contact a spec writer.
+For further information, speak with your local Allegion Security Consultant, call 888-868-9110 or visit the architect section of our website at us.allegion.com and contact a spec writer.
 You can also visit iDigHardware.com to get answers to your door, hardware and code questions.